harness/developer-hub/release-notes/platform.md

 #### Fixed issues

-- Recently a change was made to allow hyphens in the secret identifier.
-However, the internal validation in the pipeline was not updated for the same, which caused an error when the secret identifier was passed in the pipeline.
-This has been improved in this fix, which will ensure the internal validation as well for secret identifiers containing a hyphen (PL-51073).
+- Harness recently made to allow hyphens in the secret identifier.
+However, the internal validation in the pipeline was not updated, which caused an error when the secret identifier was passed in the pipeline.
+This issue has been resolved to ensure the internal validation as well for secret identifiers containing a hyphen.
+(PL-51073)

-- Incorrect filters were displayed for the includeScopes field in Resource Groups on the Harness UI.
+- Incorrect filters were displayed for the `includeScopes` field in Resource Groups in the Harness UI.
 While it was possible to add only project-level resources to a Resource Group via API, this option was not available through the UI.
-Added a new checkbox labeled "Include Org-level resources" on the UI.
-Users can now uncheck this checkbox to include only project-level resources in a Resource Group, without including Org-level resources, addressing the previously unsupported use case (PL-50969, ZD-62817)
+An **Include Org-level resources** option is now available in the UI.
+Users can now uncheck this option to include only project-level resources in a Resource Group, without including Org-level resources, addressing the previously unsupported use case.
+(PL-50969, ZD-62817)

 - Delegate logs were displaying entire bearer tokens when using the IDP connector.
 Added log sanitization to delegate logs to mask commonly used secret patterns.
-These patterns can be extended on a per-use-case basis by adding them to the /opt/harness-delegate/sanitize-patterns.txt file inside the delegate.
-This item requires Harness Delegate version 24.04.83001.
-For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate) (PL-47914) (PL-50889, ZD-64069).
+These patterns can be extended on a per-use-case basis by adding them to the `/opt/harness-delegate/sanitize-patterns.txt` file inside the delegate.
+This item requires Harness Delegate version 24.06.83001.
+For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
+(PL-47914) (PL-50889, ZD-64069)

 - Users could be added to SSO/SCIM Provisioned/Managed User Groups from the Harness UI, which should not be allowed.
-The addition of users to any externally managed user groups from the Harness UI is now restricted (PL-50663).
+The addition of users to any externally managed user groups from the Harness UI is now restricted.
+(PL-50663)

 ## May 2024